polkadot-evm/seeding/README.md

 * [Astar](https://github.com/AstarNetwork/Astar)
 * Please submit PRs to add another tool to this list.

-We currently only defines two ranks, rank I and rank III.
+We currently only define two ranks, rank I and rank III.
 Rank I means a member is at least somewhat involved, and rank III means a member is deeply involved.

 ### Seeding